adewolejosh/Note-Taker/README.md

 Note-Taker is currently not hosted on any platform yet and many considerations are still being made;

 	- As per the fact of using mongodb as its database (seeing there's firebase),
-	- No UI designs have been made yet,
+	- No thoughts on UI designs have been made yet,
 	- No Frontend thoughts yet and all that.

 So for now, it's more like open source, feel free to contribute at anytime, and if you've got any issues or additional features, let me know or you could just go ahead and make a pull request.
 Have Fun and I hope this reaches you well 💖!